lerna/lerna/doc/hoist.md

-Fortunately, Lerna also offers a feature to improve the situation - Lerna can reduce the time and space requirements for numerous copies of packages in development and build environments, by "hoisting" shared dependencies up to the topmost, Lerna-project-level `node_modules` directory instead.
+Fortunately, Lerna also offers a feature to improve the situation - Lerna can reduce the time and space requirements for numerous copies of packages in development and build environments, by "hoisting" dependencies up to the topmost, Lerna-project-level `node_modules` directory instead.